-- (a) Anything tending to subject a Member to ridicule or contempt; - (b) Charges in news media accounts relating to a Member in his or her representative capacity only; - (c) News media accounts attributing to a Member remarks he or she has not made; - (d) Accusation by another Member in debate of intentional misrepresentation; - (e) Assault on a Member for words spoken in debate; and - (f) Arrest of a Member except for treason, felony or breach of the peace. - (2) A Member shall not use his or her position in any manner to solicit or obtain anything of value for himself or herself, House employees or any other Member which tends to influence the manner in which the Member performs his or her official duties. - (3) Sexual harassment of Members or House employees is prohibited and will not be tolerated by the House. - (4) A Member shall not convert for personal, business and/or campaign use, unrelated to House business, any supplies, services, facilities, or staff provided by the State of Michigan.
-This includes, but is not limited to, telephones, telecopy machines, computers, postage, and copy machines. - (5) A Member shall not solicit or accept any type of campaign contribution in any House facility or building.
+- (a) Anything tending to subject a Member to ridicule or contempt; - (b) Charges in news media accounts relating to a Member in his or her representative capacity only; - (c) News media accounts attributing to a Member's remarks he or she has not made; - (d) Accusation by another Member in debate of intentional misrepresentation; - (e) Assault on a Member for words spoken in debate; and - (f) Arrest of a Member except for treason, felony or breach of the peace. - (2) Sexual harassment of Members or House employees is prohibited and will not be tolerated by the House. - (3) A Member shall not use his or her position in any manner to solicit or obtain anything of value for himself or herself, House employees or any other Member which tends to influence the manner in which the Member performs his or her official duties. - (4) A Member shall not convert for personal, business and/or campaign use, unrelated to House business, any supplies, services, facilities, or staff provided by the State of Michigan.
+This includes, but is not limited to, telephones, telecopy machines, computers, postage, and copy machines. - (5) A Member shall not solicit or accept any type of campaign contribution in any House facility or building. - (6) A Member shall conduct himself or herself to justify the confidence placed in him or her by the people and shall, by personal example and admonition to colleagues, maintain the integrity and responsibility of his or her office.